An Individual’s Pain is Relative, Not Comparative

-For the rest of that child life, they will unconsciously avoid any situation that even closely resembles the feel of the original pain.
+For the rest of that child’s life, they will unconsciously avoid any situation that even closely resembles the feel of the original pain.
 It’s like an imaginary line that can never be crossed.
 The anxiety and fear will start to surface and they will not understand why.
-The avoidance of anything that brings on these feeling becomes their path.
-Their world becomes smaller, freedom to be who they are and what they want gets smaller as they look through the rear view mirror of their life.
+The avoidance of anything that brings on these feelings becomes their path.
+Their world becomes smaller, freedom to be who they are and what they want gets smaller as they look through the rearview mirror of their life.

 That child will carry the abuser’s shame for the rest of their life.
 Always knowing that something within them isn’t right, but not quite knowing what.
 Not knowing the origin of the shame they carry, they don’t even know that it’s the shame they carry that is slowly destroying their life.

 How does one heal these wounds?
-It will never go away on its own, it will never just pass through you or disparate.
+It will never go away on its own, it will never just pass through you or dissipate.
 To move from victim to survivor action must be taken.
 For many, the time to take action is when they can’t avoid or mask the pain anymore.
-When the drinking, drugging, sexing, working, hiding, gambling or whatever the addiction of avoiding no longer works to temporary take the pain away.
-When nothing outside of your self gives you temporary relief of the shame you carry.
-When there is nowhere outside of yourself to look, that’s when its time to go inward.
+When the drinking, drugging, sexing, working, hiding, gambling, or whatever the addiction of avoiding no longer works to temporarily take the pain away.
+When nothing outside of yourself gives you temporary relief from the shame you carry.
+When there is nowhere outside of yourself to look, that’s when it’s time to go inward.